vibinjoby/Ratings-app-RN/README.md

 src/components/Button/styles.ts
 ```

-It will also update `src/stories/index.js` with a newly created comoonent storybook entry.
+It will also update `src/stories/index.js` with a newly created component storybook entry.